 Looking for the best things to do in Birmingham, UK?
 Birmingham sits in the heart of England in the Midland region.
 I live a few minutes away from the centre of Birmingham.
 I guess it would be ideal to suggest some places to visit and the best things to do in Birmingham thru this blog post.

-I only knew Birmingham before as a lyric to a famous song, I would have never thought that this would become my second home.
+I first knew Birmingham as a lyric to a famous song, I would have never thought that this would become my second home.
+Birmingham is the second largest in the UK.
 Birmingham is also the birthplace of heavy metal music, pioneered and created by the local Birmingham band – Black Sabbath.

 Read More: The Best Day Trips from Birmingham (UK)